Yudisssss/Yudisssss/README.md

 Backend Developer & AI.
 Focused on studying Artificial Intelligence and crafting high-performance solutions to assist the maximum number of people.
-Building the future with code., de dev pragmático para outro fique com Deus!
+Building the future with code, de dev pragmático para outro fique com Deus!